zinic/abseta/gurps.md

 Move gives directional motion at any scale to a given set of nouns.

 The move verb is suitable for short-term effects only.
 Its simplicity is both a boon and a detriment when it comes to creating more complicated devices.
-Deffects with a longer duration must include `Strengthen` as an additional verb.
+Devices effects with a longer duration must include `Strengthen` as an additional verb.

-if you are invis totally then no light reaches you and you have the same penalty as total darkness shaping it is a thing and that costs the same as the penalty of the area shaped i.e. only eyes exposed is -9, only face (including eyes) is -5, not much reason for other things, but if therir were it woudl follow the same rules as fine control is "harder"

 #### Protect